 I thought the bat was a frog.
 At first but then I touched it with my toe.
 And it spread out it’s wings.
 And I went yelling mom mom it’s a bat.
 The bat started to crawl away and I yelled hurry up.
 And the bat was halfway to his spot and mom came out And Almost steped on it.
 We got one picture.
 But it was’nt a goood one.
 And we looked under his hiding place and found a nother bat and then we went inside and left them alone.
 The next day one bat was gone but the other one was still there we got some good pictures.
 We watched it for a little while, and we left him alone the rest of the day.
 The next day he was still there he wasn’t looking too good we’d mess around with him a little we had to throw it off the Deck so he spent a spent a day on the carport and then he Died so uncle randy took a shovel and threw him out.

 Once I spotted a dead bat shaped like a piece of excrement on the carport, then retrieved my flat shovel and scraped it up, only to see it wave and expand grotesquely on the blade.
 I looked for something tall enough to give it a flying-off point and tossed it atop the weeping cherry, a stem or leaf of which a leg reached out and grabbed.
-Next morning I was heartened to see it gone until I looked beneath the canopy.
+Next morning I was heartened to see it gone until I looked beneath the canopy to the ground.

 Shortly after sunset as we sat on the deck, we could watch one creature after another crawl along the gutter on its belly in jerks–like a jet with flat tires on an aircraft carrier–reach the corner, pause as if surveying the aerosphere, push off, sink, and recover by flapping their webbed digits.
 Although we wanted to protect the species, we scheduled another round of patching the next winter.
 We actually welcomed a few bats yet had filled our quota.